 Litigation - The Company is subject to legal proceedings and claims which arise in the ordinary course of its business.
-As of March 31, 2017, the Company believes that the final disposition of such matters will not have a material adverse effect on the financial position, results of operations or cash flows of the Company and no accrual has been recorded.
+As of September 30, 2017, the Company believes that the final disposition of such matters will not have a material adverse effect on the financial position, results of operations or cash flows of the Company and no accrual has been recorded.
 The Company maintains liability insurance coverage to protect the Company's assets from losses arising out of or involving activities associated with ongoing and normal business operations.
 The Company records a provision for a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 The Company's policy is to accrue for legal expenses in connection with legal proceedings and claims as they are incurred.

-Following the public announcement of Sanofi's election to terminate the Sanofi License Agreement and the subsequent decline in our stock price, two motions were submitted to the district court at Tel Aviv, Economic Department for the certification of a class action against MannKind and certain of our officers and directors.
-In general, the complaints alleged that MannKind and certain of our officers and directors violated Israeli and U.S. securities laws by making materially false and misleading statements regarding the prospects for Afrezza, thereby artificially inflating the price of its common stock.
+Following the public announcement of Sanofi's election to terminate the Sanofi License Agreement and the subsequent decline in the Company's stock price, two motions were submitted to the district court at Tel Aviv, Economic Department for the certification of a class action against the Company and certain of its officers and directors.
+In general, the complaints alleged that the Company and certain of its officers and directors violated Israeli and U.S. securities laws by making materially false and misleading statements regarding the prospects for Afrezza, thereby artificially inflating the price of its common stock.
 The plaintiffs are seeking monetary damages.
 In November 2016, the district court dismissed one of the actions without prejudice.
-In the remaining action, the district court will be asked to determine whether Israeli or U.S. law is applicable before the case can be certified as a class action.
-The deadline for plaintiff's motion regarding the applicable law is due on May 14, 2017.
+In the remaining action, the district court recently ruled that U.S. law will apply to this case.
+The Company is in the process of preparing a response to the plaintiff's motion to certify the case as a class action.
 The Company will vigorously defend against the claims advanced.

-Contingencies - In connection with the Facility Agreement, on July 1, 2013, the Company also entered into a Milestone Rights Purchase Agreement (the "Milestone Agreement") with Deerfield Private Design Fund and Horizon Santé FLML SÁRL (collectively, the "Milestone Purchasers"), pursuant to which the Company sold the Milestone Purchasers the Milestone Rights to receive payments up to \$90.0 million upon the occurrence of specified strategic and sales milestones, including the first commercial sale of an Afrezza product in the United States and the achievement of specified net sales figures (see Note 6 - Borrowings).
+Contingencies - In connection with the Facility Agreement, on July 1, 2013, the Company also entered into a the Milestone Agreement with the Milestone Purchasers, pursuant to which the Company sold the Milestone Purchasers the Milestone Rights to receive payments up to \$90.0 million upon the occurrence of specified strategic and sales milestones, including the first commercial sale of an Afrezza product in the United States and the achievement of specified net sales figures (see Note 6 - Borrowings).